mxagar/elastic_search_guide/README.md

 }

 // Switching letters around with transpositions,
-// one transoposition is one edit distance unit.
+// one transposition is one edit distance unit.
-// Transpotions can be disabled (enabled by default).
+// Transpositions can be disabled (enabled by default).
 GET /products/_search
 {
   "query": {